cedric66/cks-exam-scenarios/system-hardening/apparmor-profile/step2/step.md

-Create an AppArmor profile that controls network access and apply it to a Kubernetes pod with the following configuration:
+Create an AppArmor profile with name `restrict-network-profile` that controls network access and apply it to a Kubernetes pod with the following configuration:

 ```
 #include <tunables/global>